 Definition of Capital Intensive

-The capital intensive is the capacity of the business organization measured on the basis of capital invested by the organization in its plant and machinery and other fixed assets in order to increase the production that results in to the earnings of the higher profits and earning good returns on investment.
+Capital intensive is the capacity of the business organization measured on the basis of capital invested by the organization in its plant and machinery and other fixed assets to increase production, resulting in higher profits and earning good returns on investment.

 Explanation

 Every organization needs capital to run the business.
-The capital intensive is measured on the basis of capital deployed by the organization in purchasing the fixed assets.
-It is defined as the capacity of the organization to invest in fixed assets.
-Higher investment leads to higher returns and which results in more investors and more market share.
-Some businesses need higher capital to start the businesslike airlines industry.
-The capital intensive companies need higher money to keep the operations going that means the maintenance cost is also high in such industries.
-These companies have higher operating leverage as operating cost becomes higher due to high investments in fixed assets and machinery.
-Capital intensive industries usually have a larger volume of sales.
-The market standing of these industries is based on the services they provide, maintenance of assets, labour efficiency, productivity, risk factor etc. In short, if capital expenditure is much more than the labour expenditure then the organization is said to be capital intensive.
+It measures on the basis of capital deployed by the organization in purchasing fixed assets.
+It defines as the capacity of the organization to invest in fixed assets.
+Higher investment leads to higher returns, which results in more investors and market share.
+Some businesses need higher capital to start the businesslike the airline industry.
+Capital-intensive companies need higher money to keep their operations going, which means the maintenance cost is also high in such industries.
+These companies have higher operating leverage as operating costs increase due to high investments in fixed assets and machinery.
+These industries usually have a larger volume of sales.
+The market standing of these industries is based on the services they provide, maintenance of assets, labor efficiency, productivity, risk factor, etc. In short, the organization considers this capital expenditure is much more than labor.

 Examples of Capital Intensive